 Rural health clinics typically accept both private insurance and Medicare/Medicaid plans, which helps reduce out-of-pocket costs for their patients.
 Many also offer discounted rates for those without insurance coverage or with limited income, making healthcare more affordable for all patients regardless of their financial situation.

-Additionally, since many services are offered onsite at rural health clinics (such as lab tests and X-rays), fewer trips may be required outside the clinic than would be necessary at a larger hospital facility, resulting in further cost savings for patients.
+Since many services are offered on-site at rural health clinics (such as lab tests and X-rays), fewer trips outside the clinic may be required than at a larger hospital, resulting in further cost savings for patients.

 (Again, this option of X-rays is not available in our area; we have to drive an hour for them, too.)